nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Test case: `schadd c/1 s/1`<br>
       Expected: Add a Schedule associated with the first Client in the Client List and first Session in the Session List. <br>
-      Details of the added Schedule is shown in the status message.
+      Details of the added Schedule are shown in the status message.

 ### 6.10 Editing a Schedule